dmscode/DMS-Widgets-Sidebar/README.md

 Displays the calendar for the current month.
 This widget does not require any code setting.

+### Year Points

+Displays the grid points for the current year progress.
+This widget does not require any code setting.

 ### Quick Navigation

 Used to create navigation items, or more appropriately called quick action buttons.
 The most basic function is to open notes or links.
 However, when combined with [Obsidian URI](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI) functionality or plugins like [Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri), it can do many things.
 For example, you can pin commands to the sidebar for one-click activation.
 If you use it with QuickAdd's Capture feature, you can quickly record ideas.
 Feel free to be creative here.